shreyas-satish/govote/faq.md

 ### I want to help

 Share this with your friends and family.
 Get them to register to vote.
 Reach out if they face any issues.

+#### I don't have a pre existing voter Id, help?

+Fill Form 6 with the same details instead of Form 8.